-PROTOCOL I.5: Quality Improvement
+PROTOCOL II.5: Quality Improvement

-- 1. The EMSA quality improvement officer or TEMS coordinator will be responsible for maintaining all appropriate documentation for the TEMS Program. - 2.
-The EMSA quality improvement officer or TEMS coordinator will be responsible for development and maintenance of a TEMS personnel and activity database. - 3.
-Quarterly and annual review of Tactical EMS clinical procedures will be performed by the EMSA quality improvement manager or TEMS coordinator, the System Chief Medical Officer or her/hisrepresentative, and SO-TAC providers to evaluate and improve procedures.
+- 1. The TEMS coordinator will be responsible for maintaining all appropriate documentation for the TEMS Program. - 2.
+The TEMS coordinator will be responsible for development and maintenance of a TEMS personnel and activity database. - Quarterly and annual review of Tactical EMS clinical skills competency will be performed by the TEMS coordinator, the System Medical Director or his representative.
 A quarterly report will be forwarded to the OMD for the necessary distribution in warranted situations. - 4.
-The EMSA quality improvement officer or TEMS coordinator, along with the System Chief Medical Officer or her/his representative, will be responsible for making recommendations to the Medical Control Board for modifications to training programs, standing orders, etc. - 5.
+The TEMS coordinator, along with the System Medical Director or his representative, will be responsible for making recommendations to the Office of the Medical Director for modifications to training programs, standing orders, etc. - 5.
 All situations involving utilization of skills normally approved by verbal medical control orders shall be reviewed by the OMD.
 The exception shall be the distribution of approved over-the-counter medications to members of the law enforcement agency supported by the TEMS program. - 6.
-All patients evaluated and treated by SO-TAC providers require the completion of an incident report, with the exception of self-administered over-the-counter medications.
+All patients evaluated and treated by TEMS providers require the completion of an incident report, with the exception of self-administered over-the-counter medications.
 This incident report will be forwarded to the OMD for review.
-In event of multiple casualties, the SO-TAC provider shall provide an operational overview of the medical situation, subject to editing of potentially classified material by the involved law enforcement agency.
+In event of multiple casualties, the TEMS provider shall provide an operational overview of the medical situation, subject to editing of potentially classified material by the involved law enforcement agency.
 Individual patient care reports will be completed by the transporting EMS personnel.